-CEU faculty and staff are encouraged to make all digital materials accessible to all.
+CEU community members are encouraged to create all digital materials with accessibility in mind.
 The sections below provide information on what we mean by accessible format, what training opportunities there are for accessibility, and how to make content accessible in most formats, including Word, PowerPoint, HTLM, and PDF.

 Accessible Formats